Last updated 18 June, 2023

 Persistent, but will be deleted automatically after two years if you no longer visit kpmg.com

 Other third party tools and widgets will be used on our individual web pages from time to time to provide additional functionality.
-Use of these tools or widgets will typically place a cookie on your device to make their service easier to use, and ensure your interaction is displayed on our webpages properly.
+Depending on how you set your preferences in your browser and/or the cookie banner, use of these tools or widgets may place a cookie on your device to make their service easier to use, and ensure your interaction is displayed on our webpages properly.

 Cookies by themselves do not tell us your email address or otherwise identify you personally.
 In our analytical reports, we will obtain other identifiers including IP addresses, but this is for the purpose of identifying the number of unique visitors to our web sites and geographic origin of visitor trends, and not to identify individual visitors.